cse110-fa22-group18/cse110-fa22-group18/admin/misc/rules.md

 # Conflict Resolution Policy

+Conflicts will be dealt with accordingly in a hierarchical structure.
+In the event that a problem arises with a teammate or various teammates, first report it to the team leads so they can properly take care of the problem.
+If that does not work, we discuss the problem with the whole team and try to resolve the conflict from there.
+If that still doesn't work we take the problem to our TA guide Shubham, who will address the issue accordingly.
+In the worst case, we take the problem to Professor Powell who will make the ultimate decision in providing us with a conflict resolution.
+Please note that when a reportable issue does occur, analyze it and make sure it is truly an issue that needs to be brought up for resolution.
+Maintain respect and honesty throughout the whole process of conflict resolution.
+As a team it is absolutely crucial that we preserve our strong relationship with each other to better collaborate on the project at hand.

 # Team Member Signature

 **By signing below, you agree to the rules discussed in this document.**